UQ-BIOL3014/uqbinfpy/README.rst

 ===================================================================

 Unless stated otherwise this code was written by Mikael Bodén (m.boden_AT_uq.edu.au).
-Nick Hughes wrote the barebone version, and most of the web services.
+Nick Hughes wrote the original, barebone version, and most of the web services.
 Many others have contributed.
 For use/redistribution outside of UQ please ask for permission.